NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 ## [NJSP Fatal Involved](https://cloud.numetric.com/workbooks#/report2/034c41ea-77da-47b8-a124-860e484e04ee)

 >**danger**
 >NOTE: This workbook includes information for all people killed, as well as all drivers, deaths after 30 days, and deaths from natural causes.
-To query official "fatalitie" only, select "Accident" from the "Death Classification" filter on the top right.
+To query official "fatalities" only, select "Accident" from the "Death Classification" filter on the top right.

 The [**NJSP Fatal Involved**](https://cloud.numetric.com/workbooks#/report2/034c41ea-77da-47b8-a124-860e484e04ee) workbook uses the People Involved table as a base table.
 All Drivers involved in fatal crashes in New Jersey since 2006 are included, whether they survived the crash or were deceased. **For non-drivers, only those who died as a result of the crash are included** \(eg. pedestrians, bicyclists, or occupants who survived the crash are not included, but deceased pedestrians, bicyclists, and occupants are included in the database\).